JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 For each entry, a set of color bars is displayed.
 The number of bars and their colors depend on the groups to which the entry belongs to.

-**%%% screenshot here: entry table with group column %%%**
+%%% screenshot here: entry table with group column %%%

 By hovering the mouse on this column, you can see the list of groups to which an entry belongs to.

-**%%% screenshot here: entry table with group column and list of groups in hovering message%%%**
+%%% screenshot here: entry table with group column and list of groups in hovering message%%%

 The "groups" column is displayed by default.
 To remove the "groups" column, go to **Options --> Preferences**, tab **Entry table**, and click on the bin icon next to the item "Groups".
 To add the "groups" column, select the "Groups" item in the drop-down menu, and click on the **+** button located to the right of the drop-down menu.

-**%%% screenshot here: Preferences with groups item %%%**
+%%% screenshot here: Preferences with groups item %%%

 ## Groups and searching

-When viewing the contents of selected group(s), a search can be performed within these contents using the regular search facility **%%%Insert link to help page%%%**.
+When viewing the contents of selected group(s), a search can be performed within these contents using the regular search facility %%%Insert link to help page%%%.

 ## Preferences about groups

 General preferences for groups can be accessed using **Options --> Preferences**, tab **Groups**.

-**%%% screenshot here: whole group preferences %%%**
+%%% screenshot here: whole group preferences %%%

 ### View